Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Januari 2026 09.34.20 UTC
+- WIB: Kamis, 1 Januari 2026 11.14.31 UTC
-- WITA: Kamis, 1 Januari 2026 10.34.20 UTC
+- WITA: Kamis, 1 Januari 2026 12.14.31 UTC
-- WIT: Kamis, 1 Januari 2026 11.34.20 UTC
+- WIT: Kamis, 1 Januari 2026 13.14.31 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational